openmrs/openmrs-web-angularjs-api/README.md

 Linking is a feature of npm, which allows you to modify the library and test modifications in your project.
 1) Run `npm link` and `npm run build` from the lib directory.
-2) Run `npm link angularjs-openmrs-api` from your project directory.
+2) Run `npm link @openmrs/angularjs-api` from your project directory.
 3) Build your project.

 In order to unlink do:

-1) Run `npm unlink angularjs-openmrs-api` from your project directory.
+1) Run `npm unlink @openmrs/angularjs-api` from your project directory.
 2) Build your project.